-Bermuda Chief Financial Officer (Officer only and no longer a Director)
+Chief Financial Officer (Officer only and no longer a Director)

-Court rejoined PL Re on 1 June 2020 as Bermuda CFO.
+Court rejoined PL Re on 1 June 2020 as Bermuda CFO and later took on the Division CFO role on 1 April 2022.
 In addition to his role as a director of RIBM, he is a director of RHBM, RSBM (as chair) and an officer with financial oversight responsibilities for RGBM.
 Previously, he was Vice President at RenaissanceRe in Bermuda from March 2019 - May 2020 and held the role of Director of Forecasting, Planning & Analysis.
 He spent 8 years with PL Re between 2011 - 2019, more recently as the Divisional Head of Financial Planning & Analysis in London, UK and earlier as AVP Financial Planning & Analysis in Toronto, Canada.
-Earlier in his career Court held a variety of financial reporting roles at: The SalesForce Group in Toronto, Canada; Artex Risk Solutions (Bermuda) Limited in Bermuda; Middlefield Group in Toronto, Canada; Arthur J. Gallagher in Bermuda.
+Earlier in his career, Court held a variety of financial reporting roles at: The SalesForce Group in Toronto, Canada; Artex Risk Solutions (Bermuda) Limited in Bermuda; Middlefield Group in Toronto, Canada; Arthur J. Gallagher in Bermuda.